What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 Before we explore ideas, let’s discuss the reasons.
 Why should you even reuse old ones instead of tossing them?

-Environmental Concerns
+Environmental Reasons

 What are some creative and innovative ways to repurpose old business cards?

-Old business cards may be small, but their sturdy design makes them perfect for effective solutions, from turning them into confetti to transforming a shredded card into something surprisingly crafty.
+Old cards may be small, but their sturdy design makes them perfect for effective solutions, from turning them into confetti to transforming a shredded card into something surprisingly crafty.

 Turn Them Into Bookmarks or Cue Cards